Hard Drive Recovery Services Review

 The Evaluation Process: Finding Consistent Answers

-In order to recover your data, the data recovery service must evaluate your device, whether it's a standard hard disk drive, a memory card or a smartphone.
-This means that you have to mail it into one of its offices.
-While every data recovery situation is unique, the evaluation process is critical, because this is where you'll decide whether you trust the service.
-If you don't trust the service, you won't pay the quote they provide you, regardless of the price.
+To recover your data, the service must evaluate your device, whether it's a standard hard disk drive, a memory card or a smartphone.
+This means you have to mail it to one of the company’s offices.
+While every data recovery situation is unique, the evaluation process is critical because it’s when you'll decide whether you trust the service.
+If you don't trust the service, you shouldn’t pay the price it quotes, no matter how good of a deal it seems.

 Trust begins with the customer service.
-This is the voice of the company to you.
+This is the voice of the company.
 As such, we tested the consistency of each service's customer support.
-We contacted each service anonymously through emails, phone calls and live chat where available.
-With each anonymous contact, we asked the same series of questions and compared the responses for consistency – did they contradict themselves, did they answer the question, did they respond at all?
+To do so, we contacted each one anonymously through emails, phone calls and live chat where available.
+With each anonymous contact, we asked the same series of questions and compared the responses for consistency – Did they contradict themselves?
+Did they answer the question?
+Did they respond at all?

 We found that contradictions were rare, though still more common than we expected.
-The most common issue was ignoring questions.
-Some companies would answer one or two of the questions and completely ignore the rest while they boast of how great their service is.
-Many of the services are more interested in convincing you that they're the best without acknowledging what you actually want to know.
-Either they don't want you to know the answer because they think it will reflect poorly on them or they're unaware they aren't doing their job.
-We also found a significant number of our anonymous email contacts were left without a response altogether, reflecting a severe lack of professionalism.
+The most common problem was ignoring questions.
+Some companies answered one or two of our questions and completely ignored the rest while they boasted about how great their services are.
+Many of the services are more interested in convincing you that they're the best than acknowledging what you actually want to know.
+Either they don't want you to know the answer because it may reflect poorly on the company or they're unaware they aren't doing their job.
+We also found a significant number of our anonymous email contacts were never answered, which demonstrates a severe lack of professionalism.

-Confirming Practices and Procedures: Asking the Service to Prove It
+Confirming Practices & Procedures: Asking the Service to Prove It

-After you've experienced the evaluation process and you're ready to move forward with the recovery process with a firm quote, it's important to consider additional factors.
+After you've gone through the evaluation process and are ready to move forward with a firm quote in hand, it's important to consider additional factors.
 Is the cleanroom certified?
 How secure are your sensitive files?
 What type of support does the company provide throughout the process?

-The standard cleanroom is ISO 5 Class 100, because this is the type of cleanroom that hard drives are manufactured in.
-The classification means that it has less than 100,000 particles per cubic meter.
-Some services take it a step further with an ISO 4 Class 10 certified room, which has less than 10,000 particles per cubic meter.
+The standard cleanroom is ISO 5 Class 100, which is the type that hard drives are manufactured in.
+This classification means there are fewer than 100,000 particles per cubic meter.
+Some services take it a step further with an ISO 4 Class 10 certified room, which has fewer than 10,000 particles per cubic meter.
 For comparison, a normal cubic meter of space contains about 35 million particles.

-There are many facets to the recovery services to consider.
-The best hard drive recovery services provide progress notifications so that you can track the recovery process.
+There are many facets of recovery services to consider.
+The best hard drive recovery services provide progress notifications so you can track your drive.
 You should also consider the turnaround time, which can be anywhere from a few days to a few weeks.
-In case time is an issue, each company offers emergency services, which puts technicians on your recovery 24 hours a day until it's completed, though this comes at a much higher cost.
-Many services also provide remote recovery, which requires them to log on to your computer through the internet to recover logical data loss situations.
+If time is an issue, each company we reviewed offers emergency services, which puts technicians on your recovery 24 hours a day until it's completed, though this comes at a much higher cost.
+Many services also offer remote recovery for logical data loss – they log on to your computer through the internet to recover your data.

-Whether the data you're trying to recover is critical to your business or home videos of your children's first steps, you'll want your data to remain private throughout the recovery process.
+Whether the data you're trying to recover is critical to your business or home videos of your children's first steps, you want it to remain private throughout the recovery process.
 Identity theft is a real concern whenever your sensitive data is trusted to strangers.
-Every hard disk recovery service boasts of some level of security certification, but the protocols range significantly.
+Every hard disk recovery service boasts of some level of security certification, but the protocols vary significantly.
 Some services track your hard drive at all times and store it in a vault when it's not being worked on.
-Other services barely track the hard drives at all and store them in bins on a shelf.
+Others barely track the hard drives at all and store them in bins on a shelf.
 Pay attention to whether a service has cameras and how the access points are tracked and guarded.

 Help & Support